CPU Cache

 The memory hierarchy

-Memory hierarchy is a structured arrangement of storage systems in a computer, organized by speed, size and cost.
+Memory hierarchy refers to the structured arrangement of storage within a computer system, organized by speed, size, and cost.

 1. Registers